 Trained analysts operate Air + Ground security robotics for real-time site intelligence and post-incident video investigations.

 The leveraging of aerial and/or ground robotics as part of formal perimeter security operations.
 Robotic perimeter security includes a central command station and involves security robots for automated response protocols, pre-programmed patrol missions, and/or manual mission setting.

 Robotics are ideal for the three Ds: Dull, Dirty and Dangerous tasks.
 Security robotics focuses on supporting the Dull and the Dangerous missions.
 Leveraging this type of technology for the Dull means upskilling opportunities and higher-paid jobs.
 For the Dangerous missions, using robotics to respond means a human is safely protected within a security operations center and can make sound, rational decisions as they provide intelligence about the situation.
 With more intelligence, first responders can more safely respond and personnel can evacuate safer (if needed).
 Security robotics are empowering officers and helping to create the security workforce of the future.

-As of April 2022, we have completed more than 22,000 air + ground missions for our customers.
+As of May 2023, Asylon has completed more than 50,000 robotic security missions for our customers.

 3D ground radars, electric smart fences, Bosch alarm panels, gun detection computer vision systems, Genetec, among others.
 For a complete list, please reach out to us to learn more.
 New integrations can be requested added into the DroneCore platform.

 Basic operation of the air and ground robotic assets can be trained in minutes.
 The DroneIQ software is designed to be extremely easy to use.

 Our on-site safety pilots and Robotic Security Operations Center Analysts go through a defined training program before deployments.
 Interested parties can always apply through our Careers page.

 What has Asylon done when it comes to regulations and certifications for its unmanned aerial system (UAS)?